lcsirmaz/entropy-rules/DESCRIPTION.md

 |14| (c \| abd)  | **H**(c \| a,b,d) |
 |15| (d \| abc)  | **H**(d \| a,b,c) |

-Permutations of a, b, c, d which defined six essentially different natural coordinate systems.
-Permutations which swap a and b, and / or swap c and d only permute the order of some coordinates.
+Permutations of a, b, c, d define six essentially different natural coordinate systems.
+Permutations which swap a and b, and / or swap c and d only permute the order of some coordinates, but not the whole coordinate system.
-Any (linear) entropy inequality can be written in any of this six coordinate systems.
-The different forms correspond to renaming the variables.
+Any (linear) entropy inequality can be written in any of these six coordinate systems.
+The six different forms correspond to renaming (permuting) the variables.

 Basic Shannon inequalities imply that the natural coordinates 2 &ndash; 15 always have non-negative values.
 Moreover for every 2 &le; i &le; 15 there is a distribution where the i-th coordinate is one, and all other coordinates are zero.
-(But this is not true for the first, the Ingleton coordinate which can, and typically will, take negative values).
+(But this is not true for the the Ingleton coordinate which can take negative values).

 **Theorem** *By renaming the random variables if necessary, every valid linear non-Shannon entropy inequality can be written as*

 > a<sub>1</sub> [a,b,c,d] + a<sub>2</sub> (a,b | c) + a<sub>3</sub> (a,c | b) + ... + a<sub>11</sub> (a,b | cd) + a<sub>12</sub> (a | bcd) + ... + a<sub>15</sub> (d | abc ) &ge; 0